Lhx94As/E2E-language-diarization/README.md

   numpy
   scipy

-  * There is no script for making data, pls do it yourself and revise the code in "data_load.py" accordingly.
+  * There is no script for making data (I am trying to include them soon), pls do it yourself for now and revise the code in "data_load.py" accordingly.
-  * Note that the torch.cuda.deterministics=True conflicts with conv1d with dilation and this makes the code very slow, so we set it to False in train_xsa.py.
+  * Note that the torch.cuda.deterministics=True conflicts with dilated conv1d which makes the code very slow, so we set it to False in train_xsa.py.
 Hence we don't fix the random seed in the training stage.
 But if you would like to do that, that's also fine, just set it to True.
+  * Now particular initialization is needed.
+Just run it.
+And if your have better hyperparams, pls email me so that I can use them hahaha:)